mozilla/uniffi-rs/docs/manual/src/swift/module.md

 This will produce an `example.swiftmodule` file that can be loaded by other Swift code or used from the Swift command-line REPL.

+If you are creating an XCFramework with this code, make sure to rename the modulemap file to `module.modulemap`, the default value expected by Clang and XCFrameworks for exposing the C FFI library to Swift.